chromium/chromium/components/exo/wayland/README.md

 add methods.
 We thus add the following guidance:
 * When adding a new interface method, create the exo (server) implementation first.
+* In the same CL, add a stub (empty) implementation on the client (ozone-wayland) side without updating the version.
+This is to avoid a problem when yet another protocol update is added on the client side while your are working on the client side implementation for your protocol update.
 * In a separate CL, follow up with the client changes that use the interface method.
 Thus, in the event that usage of the new interface causes bugs, the client-side